erofeher/erofeher.github.io/approach.md

-# My Approach to Technical Documentation
+# My Approach to Documentation

 ## Overview